PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 3. Save
 4. Return game to overworld
 5. Start the program in the [Change Grip/Order Menu](/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md).
-6. Plug in micro-controller to start the program
+6. Plug in micro-controller to start the program.
-   - Or "Start Program" via serial UART if you have the setup for advanced programs

    > If hosting online, ensure you have a strong internet connection.